0x80/typed-firestore-react/README.md

 allowed to be used to set things like Timestamps.

-With some more complex nested data, it can happend that the Firestore `UpdateData<T>` type doesn't accept your perfectly ok data.
-In that case, if you do not need to use `FieldValue` you can use the `updatePartial` method as a workaround.
+With some more complex nested data, it can happend that the Firestore `UpdateData<T>` type doesn't accept your data.
+For those situations `updateWithPartial` is available as an alternative.

 The original document `ref` is also available, in case you need functionality that is not covered by this library, or you need to call `update` untyped.